fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.23*:  bloglist expansion, step11

-After adding token based authentication the tests for adding a new blog broke down.
+After adding token-based authentication the tests for adding a new blog broke down.
 Fix the tests.
-Also write a new test to ensure adding a blog fails with the proper status code <i>401 Unauthorized</i> if a token is not provided.
+Also, write a new test to ensure adding a blog fails with the proper status code <i>401 Unauthorized</i> if a token is not provided.

 [This](https://github.com/visionmedia/supertest/issues/398) is most likely useful when doing the fix.